rajeshpleti/SITHARAMA/elysiumanalytics.md

 * Schedule: when/how often should detection checks run?
 * Actions: what happens when a condition is detected?

+* The sources to monitor alerting differ from client to client, Examples of sources include - Windows Security, Dell Boomi, Microsoft Azure, Watchguard Firewall etc.

 ![mainalerts](mainalerts.PNG)

+1. Manage Alert Rules : Shows all the alert rules have been defined for various sources, along with their status, properties etc. It also allows user to create new alert rules and configure their properties.

+2. Alerts Table : Shows all the alerts that have been triggered so far from the alert rules defined in the ‘Manage Alert Rules’ page.

+3. Source-specific alert pages like -

+	- Boomi Alerts : Looker dashboard to show the alerts for Dell Boomi source

+	- Azure Alerts : Looker dashboard to show the alerts for Azure source

 ## 2. Alerts by Severity,Type, Source    <span id="AlertsbySeverityTypeSource"><span>

 **Alerts by Severity:**